John Colenso: Religious debate

 Colenso's biblical criticism and his high-minded views about the treatment of African natives created a frenzy of alarm and opposition from the High Church party in South Africa and in England.
 As controversy raged in England, the South African bishops headed by Bishop Robert Gray pronounced Colenso's deposition in December 1863.
 Colenso, who had refused to appear before this tribunal otherwise than by sending a proxy protest (delivered by his friend Wilhelm Bleek), appealed to the Judicial Committee of the Privy Council in London.
 The Privy Council eventually decided that the Bishop of Cape Town had no coercive jurisdiction and no authority to interfere with the Bishop of Natal.
-In view of this finding that Gray's proncounement had been made ultra vires, there need be no judicial opinion given upon the allegations of heresy made against Colenso.
+In view of this finding that Gray's pronouncement had been made ultra vires, there need be no judicial opinion given upon the allegations of heresy made against Colenso.
 The first Lambeth Conference was convened in 1867 to address concerns raised by the Privy Council's decision in favour of Colenso.

 His adversaries, though unable to remove him from his episcopal office, succeeded in restricting his ability to preach both in Natal and in England.
 Bishop Gray not only excommunicated him but consecrated a rival bishop (William Macrorie), who took the title of "Bishop of Maritzburg" (the latter a common name for Pietermaritzburg).
 The contributions of the missionary societies were withdrawn, but an attempt to deprive him of his episcopal income and the control of St Peter's Cathedral in Pietermaritzburg was frustrated by another court ruling.
 Colenso, encouraged by a handsome testimonial raised in England to which many clergymen had subscribed, returned to his diocese.
 A rival cathedral was built but it has long since been sold and moved.
 The new Cathedral of the Nativity, beside St Peter's, honours both Bishop Colenso and Bishop Macrorie in the names it has given to its halls.

 Songs were written by Samuel John Stone as a response to the schism within the Church of South Africa.
 It inspired him to write a set of hymns titled Lyra Fidelium; Twelve Hymns on the Twelve Articles of the Apostles' Creed (1866).
 Among them was "The Church's One Foundation".